2025 Rotating Carseats Comparison: Find Your Best Match

 MSRP: $339.99

-Comments: Joie Chili Spin SI is obviously very similar to the Chili Spin 360, with a few updates to bring it in line with the new FMVSS standards.
+Comments: Joie Chili Spin SI is obviously very similar to the Chili Spin 360, with a few updates.
+The seatbelt routing is slightly different but still not intuitive.
+Installation using the LATCH (lower anchor) strap is more straightforward, but with a LATCH weight limit of 35 or 40 lbs., a seatbelt installation will be necessary at some point.
 The hip side impact bolsters inside the seat must be used until 40 lbs. and are separate from the infant insert.
 The Chili Spin also has a new magnetic chest clip.
 Chili Spin SI is a new product, and we don't have much experience with it so far, but we will update our comments after we've thoroughly put it through its paces in our review process.

 Maxi-Cosi Emme 360